San Miguel Petapa: Amatitlán Department creation

 The district changed its name to Amatitlán Department according to the executive order of 8 May 1866 of field Marshall Vicente Cerna y Cerna government.

 Amatitlán Department dissolution and creation of the Amatitlán municipality

 The Amatitlán Department was abolished by decree 2081 of 29 April 1935 of president general Jorge Ubico regime.
 This decree reads literally:

-Despite their movement in the 18th century to its present place, the religious relics of the Order of Preachers were taken from the original settlement, including the "Señor Sepultado" (The Buried Lord) sculpture, which is five-century old.
+Despite their movement in the 18th century to its present place, the religious relics of the Order of Preachers were taken from the original settlement, including the "Señor Sepultado" (The Buried Lord) sculpture, which is five centuries old.

 Traditions

 San Miguel Petapa also has two main traditional holidays, one of which is celebrated in February and is appointed to Our Lady of the Rosary.
 Besides the solemn procession, there are praises appearances (popular religious theatrical plays).
 The other holiday is dedicated to Saint Michael (Archangel).

 A tradition amongst Ladinos (mestizo people) in the municipality, is the Flowers Dance, which consists of a dance in which all contestants are rolling up, first, and unrolling later in a specific tree.
 Meanwhile music and recited verses are executed at the same time.
 This tradition was begun in the old Spanish capital, Santiago de Guatemala (the Antigua Guatemala of present-day) from where it was extended to the nearest villages.
 Years after, was taken to the new capital, Nueva Guatemala de la Asuncion.
 Today this folk dance is executed in other municipalities of the department of Guatemala, such as San Raymundo, Mixco, San Juan Sacatepequez, San Jose Pinula and Villa Nueva.